doergestim/bnb_competitive_labs/Cards/IC/Phishing.md

 # Phishing

-**Phishing** is an attack where users are tricked into revealing credentials, clicking malicious links, or opening infected files.
-It usually arrives by email but can also come through SMS, chat apps, or social media
+**Phishing** is an attack in which users are duped into divulging login information, opening infected files, or clicking on malicious links.
+It typically arrives via email, but it can also arrive via social media, chat apps, or SMS.

-Unlike technical exploits, phishing targets **people**, not systems.
-One successful click is often enough to give attackers access to internal networks, cloud accounts, or sensitive data
+Phishing targets **individuals** rather than systems, in contrast to technical exploits.
+Attackers can frequently gain access to sensitive data, cloud accounts, and internal networks with just one successful click.

 ---